Lotion bars are of one of the best treatments around for repairing dry, calloused and sore hands!

 - a drop or two of essential oil (try lavender to relax muscles, or peppermint to cool pain)

-- a pinch (about 1/16th of a tsp) tapioca powder (helps lotions bars have a silky, less-greasy feeling)
+- a pinch (about 1/16th of a tsp) arrowroot or tapioca powder (helps lotions bars have a silky, less-greasy feeling)

 Directions to Make: